DirectRender/TechnicalDemos/NordicForest.md

 - Uses Ray Traced Shadows instead of Shadow Mapping/Virtual Shadow Mapping (SM/VSM).
 - Uses Contact Shadows for smaller foliage/meshes such as grass, leafs and swamps.
 - Uses Temporal Super Resolution (TSR) for Anti-Aliasing.
-- Has an average of ~3 million tris being drawned.
-(Not optimized good enough, the bigger version level has around ~500 thousand tris)
+- Has an average of ~2 million tris being drawned, there for it's not optimized good enough.
+(The bigger version level has around ~500 thousand tris)
-- Nanite calculates 5-10 thousand instances/meshes (Depending on where the camera/player is).
+- Nanite calculates 5-10 thousand instances/meshes, depending on where the camera/player is.
 - Alot of Ray Tracing is used, so Draw calls is exactly optimized enough to keep up with the GPU.
 (We do not support bottleneck)
-- Reflections does not use High Quality Translucency Reflections (Look in the water, picture below*) since that costs way too much in this scene.
+- Reflections does not use High Quality Translucency Reflections (Look in the water, picture above*) since that costs way too much in this scene.
 - It does use Virtual Textures since we are using up to 8192x8192 (8k) textures, but most textures are 4096x4096 (4k).
 - It doesn't use RVT (Runtime Virtual Textures), but it is planned for the future in other technical demos.